datagrok-ai/admetica/README.md

 ## Purpose

 Our goal is to provide state-of-the-art ADME prediction tools and resources.
-We are commited to:
+We are committed to:

-- **Efficient Drug Discovery**: Early identification of compounds with favorable pharmacokinetic profiles minimizes late-stage failures and cost implications.
+- **Efficient drug discovery**: Early identification of compounds with favorable pharmacokinetic profiles minimizes late-stage failures and cost implications.

-- **Minimum Side Effects**: Early detection of potential toxicity issues prevents adverse effects during clinical trials and post-market use.
+- **Minimum side effects**: Early detection of potential toxicity issues prevents adverse effects during clinical trials and post-market use.

-- **Streamlined Drug Design**:  Predicting ADMET properties during the drug development process empowers medicinal chemists to optimize candidate molecules for greater success and efficiency.
+- **Streamlined drug design**:  Predicting ADMET properties during the drug development process empowers medicinal chemists to optimize candidate molecules for greater success and efficiency.

-## Using at DataGrok
+## Using at Datagrok

-DataGrok provides:
+Datagrok provides:

-- **Cutting-Edge Machine Learning Models:** We provide cutting-edge machine learning models for accurate ADMET property prediction.
+- **Cutting-edge machine learning models:** We provide cutting-edge machine learning models for accurate ADMET property prediction.

-- **Unique Data Integration Capability:** Users can integrate their own experimental data.
+- **Unique data integration capability:** Users can integrate their own experimental data.
 This empowers researchers to customize and refine predictive models to suit their specific research goals

-- **Visual Results Interpretation:** Datagrok provides an expanded range of tools and functionalities for enhancing predictions, data analysis, and results visualization.
+- **Visual results interpretation:** Datagrok provides an expanded range of tools and functionalities for enhancing predictions, data analysis, and results visualization.
 It is helpful in interpreting the results.

-## Available Predictive Models
+## Available predictive models

 ### Absorption